5 FOODS THAT REDUCE HIGH CHOLESTEROL

 3. Oats and Barley (Wholegrains)

-Oats and Barley are soluble fibres.
-These whole grains are rich in beta-glucan which helps lower LDL-cholesterol.
+Oats and Barley are soluble fibers.
+These whole grains are rich in beta-glucan which helps lower LDL cholesterol.
 Beta-glucan binds with bile acids in cholesterol in the intestine which helps in making sure that less cholesterol goes into your blood.
 Oats can be consumed in the form of porridge, cereal, biscuits, as well as added into soups, stews, and smoothies.
 Eat at least three servings of oats and barley.
 Do not eat flavored instant oats as they contain a lot of salt and preservatives which might hike the blood pressure.
 Avoid highly processed and packed carbohydrates.

-4. Vegetables, Fruits and Legumes
+4. Vegetables, Fruits, and Legumes

 Every healthy diet includes fresh fruits, vegetables, and legumes as they contain a lot of soluble fiber, vitamins, and minerals.
 Take four to five servings of vegetables every day and consume fruits instead of desserts.
 They reduce and obstruct the absorption of cholesterol and contain negligible amounts of fats and calories thus you can consume a greater amount without fear of calorie gain.
 Leafy green vegetables such as spinach and kale contain potassium and other nutrients which help in the maintenance of heart health.
 Legumes and lentils such as green peas, garbanzo beans, kidney beans, black-eyed peas, chickpeas, red lentils, etc. provide plant-based protein and fiber.
 These are very versatile and can be included in every meal.
 They can be made into soups, dips, curries, salads, etc. Also, lentils and beans take a while to digest, preventing you from unnecessary snacking.